fscorrupt/Posterizarr/README.md

 > Here is an installation [walkthrough](walkthrough.md)

 > [!IMPORTANT]
-> You do not have to redeploy the container if the script version changes because it is not part of the container.
-> Container rebuilds only happen when there are changes to the ImageMagick, PowerShell, or other prerequisite versions.
->
 > Do not enable more then one media server.
 >
 > If you want to install it on ARM please follow this carefully [ARM prerequisites](walkthrough.md#arm-prerequisites)